Jyoti4344/sportsdunia-project/README.md

 [View the live project here](https://sportsdunia-project.vercel.app/)

-This project uses [next/font](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: